AVISEngine/AVIS-Engine-Python-API/README.md

 counter = 0

 debug_mode = True
-#sleep for 2 second to make sure that client connected to the simulator
+#sleep for 2 seconds to make sure that client connected to the simulator
 time.sleep(2)
 try:
     while(True):